 A crisis management system has been put in place for the event of a massive disaster, such as the predicted Nankai Trough earthquake or natural disasters due to climate change.
 This system is based on the principles of human life first, community support, and early recovery.
 Specifically, in addition to infrastructure and system measures based on a crisis management project, resilience training has been conducted more than 160 times for directors and members of antidisaster departments since FY2013.
 These efforts are based on the company's belief that improving the skills of response personnel is essential.
-Specific procedures for the recovery of affected buildings, facilities, and processes have also been established, and for alternative production in a production recovery system.
+Specific procedures for the recovery of affected buildings, facilities, and processes have production recovery system.